juxt/astro-website/src/pages/blog/tour.md

 I'm currently writing some blog posts about Event Driven Architecture.
 As part of this series, I recreate some of the key concepts/features in Clojure without using external services.

-Serendipitously, in the latest Juxt Safari 🐘 session (our internal tech talks),  Hak and Jeremy presented Trip: the just-released library providing datalog in a name-space.
+Serendipitously, in the latest JUXT Safari 🐘 session (our internal tech talks),  Hak and Jeremy presented Trip: the just-released library providing Datalog (DB) as a name-space.

 For my demo code, I needed: